santochaoya/Rainfall_Analysis/README.md

 ## About
-This is a rainfall analysis based on time series model.
+This is a rainfall analysis based on time series model, from observations of each day(extract unixdatetime in 's')

 * `rainfall_fill.py` : some assumptions of fill the missing values of hourly
 * `rainfall_analysis.py` : fit the data to a time series model